-Much of the trim and structural supports for the structure are antique pine that were removed from barns and other buildings in the surrounding area.
+The outside of Art’s house was covered with 100-year-old reclaimed cypress from around the area in Louisiana.
+You would never know it was built with SIPs from looking at it, right?
+Much of the trim and structural supports for the structure are antique pine that was removed from barns and other buildings in the surrounding area.

 I encourage you to see and learn about the rest of this unique little house below:

 The kitchen is approximately 6′ by 4′ and features a beautiful one-piece stainless steel countertop with built-in sink.

 All of the appliances utilized are from the marine industry because of their space and energy saving features.

 The refrigerator is small but opens up like a chest and doubles up as a cutting board.
 Very cool!

 Head over towards the bathroom and you’re magically greeted by a beautiful custom-made Japanese style paper door that lets the light shine through.

 Inside there’s a full size 30″ shower made out of fiberglass.